 Engaging your preschooler in learning activities at home can be a rewarding experience.
 It can also be a challenge.

 Montessori activities for preschoolers offer a solution.
-They are designed to foster independence and .
+They are designed to foster independence and hands-on learning.

 These activities are based on the Montessori philosophy.
 This approach respects a child’s natural psychological development.